vaibhavsagar/presentations/how-to-stop-writing-haskell/presentation.md

 - Companies are reluctant to fund this development work or do it themselves
 - "Avoid success at all costs" means the ecosystem isn't going to do what you want just because you want it
+- Eventually the codebase bitrots and a heroic effort to rewrite in another language starts

 ## Suggestions

-- Put your money where your mouth is
+- Put your money where your mouth is (nobody ever gets credit for fixing problems that never happened)
 - Most large non-Haskell companies have teams dedicated to developer tooling for other languages, why not us?